xinzhan/core-services.en/help/interface/admin_getting_started/oembed.md

 ---

 # Embedding content

+You can embed content from a web page into the Experience Cloud.

 In [!UICONTROL  Administration], drag the **[!UICONTROL  Share to Adobe Experience Cloud]** button to your browser's bookmark toolbar.